 Young, restless, and hungry – but with no idea what his ambitions should be directed at.
 All he knew is that the only route for wealth is in the “NER”, i.e. becoming the member of the in-group, the group of success, the Family.
 And he felt really close to it, having been born in the village next to Orbán’s birth village.
 He was so close – and yet so far.

 He contemplated his credentials.
-His parents were always cautiously apolitical, so that was good, but he had a half-sister who was once photographed with a “Women are people, too” sign at a protest.
+His parents were always cautiously apolitical, they learned it in communism, so that was good.
+But he had a half-sister who was once photographed with a “Women are people, too” sign at a protest.
 That was bad.
 Orbán has been king since LoyalBoi was 12.
-That was all he knew, and that everyone hated the “wild capitalism” that was before.
+That was all he knew.
+And that everyone hated the “wild capitalism” that was before.
 Or “communism”, he heard conflicting accounts of that.
 But whatever it was, Orbán saved us from it, and LoyalBoi couldn’t understand how anyone could not see that and deny him their loyalty.
+Traitors.
 As far as he could tell, everyone owed Orbán for their lives.
-He was way too lenient with traitors of the nation.
+He was way too lenient with traitors.

 From then on he knew that he had power over everyone that way.
 One day LoyalBoi set a trap to the new gym teacher.
 He was a flashy little fag, always flexing his muscles and trying to impress the girls.
-LoyalBoi didn’t understand why he still had a job, so one day he printed himself a T-shirt with the anti-Soros government poster on it (and his own words added for good measure) and walked into gym class in it.
-Just as he expected, the gym teacher sent him to change, but the other kids told their parents and the little prick was fired.
+LoyalBoi didn’t understand why he still had a job, so one day he printed himself a T-shirt with the anti-Soros government poster on it (and his own words added for good measure) and walked into gym class.
+Just as he expected, the gym teacher sent him to change, but the other kids told their parents and the gym teacher was fired.
 Couldn’t get another job in town, he had to make himself very small and make do with odd jobs in the private sector.
 The private sector was evil.
 He will never make enough to have a family and never get a house subsidy.
-LocalBoi knew he had mastered the system.
-Even his parents shut up when he was around and that was the absolute best.
+That’s two out of two teachers.
+LoyalBoi knew he had mastered the system.
+Eventually even his parents shut up when he was around and that was the absolute best.

 His career started when he found the first man to report.
 He knew someone who worked for the local MP, the only successful entrepreneur in town, and he thought he could get a starter position if he delivered evidence against someone who didn’t like Orbán.
 The higher-ranking the target, the better.
 He set his eyes the only non-Fidesz businessman in town whose daughter he once wanted to date but the smug bitch went to study abroad because she thought she was better.
 He provoked her father at a public event and the man told him to shut up.
 He called him a Fidesz-follower in a demeaning tone, and that was all LoyalBoi needed everyone to hear.